The famed American psychic Edgar Cayce (1877-1945) also referred to

 - mentioned Atlantis.

-According to his readings; In the beginning, Atlantis was not a mere island but a large continent of the size of Europe, including Asia in Europe, that stretched from the Gulf of Mexico to the Mediterrean Sea.
+According to his readings; In the beginning, Atlantis was not a mere island but a large continent of the size of Europe, including Asia in Europe, that stretched from the Gulf of Mexico to the Mediterranean Sea.
 Evidences of this lost civilization could be found in the Pyrenees and Morocco at one side, and in British Honduros, Yucatan and America on the other side of the world.
 Some parts including the British West Indies and the Bahamas, once were part of that huge continent, and the islands of the Azores once were its large mountain tops.

-The readings of Edgar Cayce suggest that 52,000 years ago, vulcanic eruptions and earthquakes started to cause a shift of the magnetic poles of the earth which resulted in the loss of land in Atlantis and eventually became an archipel of five islands.
+The readings of Edgar Cayce suggest that 52,000 years ago, vulcanic eruptions and earthquakes started to cause a shift of the magnetic poles of the Earth which resulted in the loss of land in Atlantis and eventually became an archipelago of five islands.
 With the upheavals, the initial migrations from Atlantis took place in small numbers to the east and west.
 The earliest settlements were in the region of the Pyrenees in France and Spain and later in Central and South America.

-Within the period from 28,200 to 18,000 BC, there was another shift of the magnetic poles of the earth, which caused volcanic eruptions which led to great earth changes and the start of the last known glacial age.
+Within the period from 28,200 to 18,000 BC, there was another shift of the magnetic poles of the Earth, which caused volcanic eruptions which led to great earth changes and the start of the last known glacial age.
 The Biblical "Deluge", or "Noah's Flood" was the second of the great flood which would have happened in: "two-thousand-two-two thousand and six" [22,006?]
 BC (Cayce 364-6).
 During this period Atlantis lost land again and became one island that was connected by a chain of islands to the land of North-America.
-Because of the upheavals, there were large movements of people who were migrating to other, safer parts of the earth including: the Americas, Egypt, India, Persia and Arabia (Cayce 364-13).
+Because of the upheavals, there were large movements of people who were migrating to other, safer parts of the Earth including: the Americas, Egypt, India, Persia and Arabia (Cayce 364-13).

 The remaining principal land areas in this part of the world were the large islands: Poseidia in the north (West Indies area), Aryan in the central Atlantic and Og in the west (then part of Peru).
 Also, two smaller islands that were known as Atalya and Eyre, which were under the rule of Aryan.